developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Block Offensive Words

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have automatic blocking of offensive words turned on (enabled) or turned off (disabled).
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device has automatic blocking of offensive words turned on (enabled) or turned off (disabled).

 - When a value of ***Off*** is chosen, automatic offensive word blocking is turned off (disabled).